Help! My House Was Broken Into. What Do I Do Now?

 Invest in better home security to prevent future burglaries.

-It takes time to feel safe and comfortable in your home after a break-in.
-Children and pets can be particularly affected by the fear and disruption that comes from having your space invaded, but nobody is immune.
-Taking some steps to shore up your home’s security going forward can help your family feel safer.
+It takes time for residents to feel safe and comfortable in their home after a break-in.
+Children and pets can be particularly affected by the fear and disruption that comes from having their space invaded, but nobody is immune.
+Taking some steps to shore up the home’s security going forward can help residents feel safer and prevent home invasion in the future.

-Consider upgrading doors, locks, and deadbolts to secure the entry points to the home.
-Don’t forget the garage door and doors leading from the garage to the home.
-Build relationships with your neighbors, as the two months after your break-in are a time of increased risk for the whole neighborhood.
-If the thieves got a good haul from your home, it stands to reason that your neighbors’ homes may be equally rich targets, and the robbers may even try your home again, anticipating that you’ll have replaced the items they stole with new ones.
-The more secure all of the houses on the block are, the less attractive they are to criminals, and good neighbors can help you feel more secure as well.
+They may want to consider upgrading doors, locks, and deadbolts to secure the entry points to the home.
+They’ll want to remember the garage door and doors leading from the garage to the home.
+They’ll also want to build relationships with their neighbors (or even consider starting a neighborhood watch), as the two months after a break-in can be a time of increased risk for the whole neighborhood.
+If the thieves got a good haul from the home, it stands to reason that the neighbors’ homes may be equally rich targets, and the robbers may even try the resident’s home again, anticipating that they’ll have replaced the items they stole with new ones.
+The more secure all of the houses on the block are, the less attractive they are to criminals, and good neighbors can help residents feel more secure as well.

-Installing one of the best home security systems like a custom Vivint home security system can go a long way in deterring a would-be criminal from targeting your home.
-The best provider for you will depend on your needs, budget, and desired level of security.
+Installing one of the best home security systems, like a custom Vivint home security system or a system from ADT, can go a long way in deterring a would-be criminal from targeting a home.
+The best provider for each home will depend on the residents’ needs, budget, and desired level of security.